syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPullToRefresh/Getting-Started.md

 You can download the source code of this sample [here](http://files2.syncfusion.com/Xamarin.iOS/Samples/SfPullToRefresh_GettingStarted.zip).

-## Properties that can be configured via designer
+## Properties that can be configured via story board

 <table>
 <tr>